Welcome to our branch area

-- to act as advocates of the CIPD locally in support of national and international member objectives and provide insight and feedback on member needs
+- To act as advocates of the CIPD locally in support of national and international member objectives and engage with and listen to our members' needs.

-- to provide CPD by hosting/co-sponsoring/running local events to enable local CIPD members to learn from high quality facilitators and from themselves and provide networking opportunities
+- To host/co-sponsor/run local events to enable local CIPD members to share, learn and grow and provide networking opportunities.

 About the committee

 The South Yorkshire and District Branch is run by a committee of volunteer HR and OD professionals, who work locally to provide our members with information, tools and events that support you in your profession.
 The branch committee is proud to support over 2,600 members, spread across the Barnsley, Chesterfield, Doncaster, Rotherham and Sheffield areas.

 The committee undertake its objectives with clear communication and a programme of great, cost-effective events as well as the continuous development of our mentoring scheme.

 The branch are proud to have well-established links with Doncaster College, Sheffield College, Sheffield Hallam University and the University of Sheffield, who offer CIPD accredited programmes and learning.